 The authorization server must require that one or more redirect URLs are registered by the application, and only redirect to an exact match of a previously registered URL.

 The authorization server should also require that all redirect URLs are https.
-Since this can sometimes be a burden on developers, especially before the application is live, it is also acceptable to allow non-https redirect URLs while the application is “in development” and can only be accessed by the developer, and then require that the redirect URL is changed to an https URL before the application is published and available to other users.
+Since this can sometimes be a burden during development, it is also acceptable to allow non-https redirect URLs while the application is “in development” and can only be accessed by the developer, and then require that the redirect URL is changed to an https URL before the application is published and available to other users.